ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 {@snippet features/image-insert-via-url}

 <info-box info>
-	The demos in this guide only presents a limited set of features.
+	The demos in this guide only present a limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

 ### Installation